 Other initiatives have a preliminary training function among other things.
 The Walloon Region also finances the district associations and the regional missions.
 The district associations are non-profit organisations working in districts characterised by social housing and/or urban regeneration.
 They work to develop local dynamism (improving the local quality of life, activity leadership, social activities and local democracy), while supporting the socio-occupational integration of job-seekers and those on social welfare by providing them with preliminary training.
 The regional missions have developed within the framework of the integrated socio-occupational integration scheme (DIISP).
 Their primary goal is to implement integration and support actions.

 Part-time secondary arts education

-It is a non-compulsory type of education, aimed at pupils of all ages : children from the age of 5, teenagers and adults.
+It is a non-compulsory, subsidised type of education, aimed at people of all ages : children from the age of 5, teenagers and adults.

 Part-time secondary arts education is mainly arranged outside normal working hours, so that it is accessible to pupils and students in full-time education and to working adults.

 Its three main aims are to :

 • work towards the personal artistic development of pupils by promoting an artistic culture through learning various artistic languages and practices ;

 • give pupils the means and training that allow them to become artistically independent, awakening their personal creativity ;